thatblindgeye/ConditionTracker/ConditionTracker/README.md

 #### Description column

 Cells in this column refer to a condition's `description` property in state.
 Each description must be an ordered or unordered list, with each list item acting as a separate description item or effect for the condition.
-Nested lists are not supported.
+Nested lists are not supported, but you can add simple font styles such as bold, italic, underline, strikethrough, and font color.